knowledge-learning/ehealthkd-2019/docs/pages/submission.md

 > **NOTE:** The exact numbers you see with the baseline may vary, as the evaluation script and/or the baseline implementation can suffer changes as we discover bugs or mistakes.
 These numbers are for illustrative purposes only.
 The actual scores are the ones published in Codalab.

-You can pass `--verbose` if you want to see detailed information about which keyphrases and relations were correct, missing, etc.
+Additionally, you can pass `--verbose` if you want to see detailed information about which keyphrases and relations were correct, missing, etc.

 ```bash
 $ python3 scripts/score.py --verbose data/development/input_develop.txt data/submit/scenario1-main/input_scenario1.txt